ervingegprifti/numbertheoryalgorithms/privacy_policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions or concerns about this Privacy Policy, please get in touch with us at: gegprifti.ervin@gmail.com

-📧 gegprifti.ervin@gmail.com